-Bradley M. Shuster, Chairman of the Board, President and Chief Executive Officer
+Bradley M. Shuster, Chairman of the Board and Chief Executive Officer

-Mr. Shuster, 59, serves as Chairman of our Board and our Chief Executive Officer, positions he has held since April 2012.
-With Mr. Shuster's extensive experience developing and operating MI companies and insurance industry background, we believe he is qualified to serve as Chairman of our Board and as our Chief Executive Officer.
-From 2008 to 2011, Mr. Shuster has held various consulting positions assisting private investors with evaluating opportunities in the insurance industry.
-Mr. Shuster was an executive of The PMI Group, Inc. ("PMI") from 2003 to 2008, where he served as president of International and Strategic Investments and chief executive officer of PMI Capital Corporation.
+Mr. Shuster, 62, serves as Chairman of our Board and our Chief Executive Officer (CEO), positions he has held since April 2012.
+From April 2012 until December 31, 2014, Mr. Shuster also served as our President.
+With Mr. Shuster's extensive experience developing and operating mortgage insurance companies and insurance industry background, we believe he is qualified to serve as Chairman of our Board and as our CEO.
+From 2008 to 2011, Mr. Shuster held various consulting positions assisting private investors with evaluating opportunities in the insurance industry.
+Mr. Shuster was an executive of The PMI Group, Inc. (PMI) from 2003 to 2008, where he served as president of International and Strategic Investments and chief executive officer of

+PMI Capital Corporation.
 Prior to that, he served as PMI's executive vice president of Corporate Development and senior vice president, treasurer and chief investment officer.
 Mr. Shuster was responsible for PMI's international operations, coordinating both acquisitions and de novo operations in diverse markets including Australia, Canada, Europe and Hong Kong.
 Prior to leaving PMI, Mr. Shuster was instrumental in the sale of PMI's Australian operations to QBE Group, a global insurance company, for approximately \$1 billion.
-Before joining PMI in 1995, Mr. Shuster was a partner at Deloitte LLP, where he served as partner-incharge of Deloitte's Northern California Insurance Practice and Mortgage Banking Practice.
-He holds a B.S. from The University of California, Berkeley and an M.B.A. from The University of California, Los Angeles.
+Before joining PMI in 1995, Mr. Shuster was a partner at Deloitte LLP, where he served as partner-in-charge of Deloitte's Northern California Insurance Practice and Mortgage Banking Practice.
+He holds a B.S. from the University of California, Berkeley and an M.B.A. from the University of California, Los Angeles.